return to homepage

 To explain the band, we need to return to the photos.
 Here is a beautiful picture showing that the whole inside of the rainbow is lighter than the rest of the sky.
 This is an extreme example, but all rainbows show this effect to some degree.
 The darker the rest of the sky is, the easier it is to see the difference in brightness.
 Here's another stunning example.
 You really feel the Sun inside the bow, and have no problem believing that this is reflection of the Sun itself.
 Not a "creation" of the Sun, but an actual "picture" of the Sun and its corona.

 Here's a closeup that shows the amazing contrast inside and outside:

 And in this photo we see that the sky outside the two bands is also lighter than the Alexander band, though not nearly as light as inside the rainbow.

+For now, let us return to the contrast shown in the previous pictures.
 I will show in an upcoming paper that this lesser contrast is what makes the outer rainbow less vibrant in color.
 Yes, it is the bands of dark and light that cause the rainbow, not the rainbow that causes the bands of dark and light.
 But to prove that I have to first show that the circles of dark and light are caused by some so-far unseen phenomenon.
 If these circles of light and dark are causing the rainbow, as I claim, what is causing the circles of dark and light?